What Short-Term Medications Are Used For Chronic Dry Eye?

 Things to know about topical antibiotics

 Take these drugs as directed by your doctor.
 Topical antibiotics usually work within days of starting treatment.
 If your symptoms do not improve, be sure to let your doctor know.
-Overuse of topical antibiotics may lead to a resistant infection that is difficult to treat.13
+Overuse and/or misuse of topical antibiotics may lead to a resistant infection that is difficult to treat.13

 Depending on your condition, you may need to take antibiotic drugs by mouth.
 Your doctor will tell you what treatment you need.